Arrowsmith School: Skepticism, evaluation and criticism

 Norman Doidge, a Canadian psychiatrist and psychoanalyst devoted one of the chapters in his 2008 book The Brain That Changes Itself to Barbara Arrowsmith Young and the Arrowsmith Program.
 In it he recounts Arrowsmith Young's own struggle to overcome her learning disabilities and how she developed the program.
 The chapter also includes several brief case histories of children and adults who Doidge says were significantly helped by the program, although no quantifiable data is presented.
 He described her approach as "an important discovery" and one that had "major implications for education".
 However, as Doidge also acknowledged in the chapter, the Arrowsmith Program has been controversial.
 Widespread doubt and criticism has emerged from several psychologists, neuroscientists and learning experts.
 This has centered on the lack of scientific evidence used by the program to demonstrate its efficacy and on its underlying rationale which its critics say represents an oversimplification and misapplication of neuroscientific concepts.

 Coinciding with Barbara Arrowsmith Young's speaking tour of Australia in 2012, the Catholic Education Office in Sydney announced that it would begin a pilot study involving 20 learning disabled students in their last two years of high school who would be offered the Arrowsmith Program for two years beginning in 2013.
 If it proved successful, the program would be extended to thousands of children in Catholic schools, including those in younger grades.
 The cost to parents whose children had been selected for the pilot study would be A$8000 for two years, over and above the normal school fees.

 Several Australian academics were critical of the move.
 Dr Emma Burrows, a neuroscientist at the Florey Institute in Melbourne, and cognitive scientists Anne Castles and Max Coltheart at Macquarie University pointed out that the "evidence" supporting the program's claims of success was anecdotal rather than based on studies using randomized control trials and published in peer-reviewed academic journals.

-Both Castles and Coltheart have also criticised the Arrowsmith Program and other "brain training" programs such the Dore Programme and Brain Gym as based on an oversimplification of neuroplasticity and other neuroscientific concepts.
+Both Castles and Coltheart have also criticised the Arrowsmith Program and other "brain training" programs such as the Dore Programme and Brain Gym as based on an oversimplification of neuroplasticity and other neuroscientific concepts.